 Hello!
 Thank you for visiting my website.
 I'm Duk-Kyung, or DK as my friends like to call me.

 When I was 14, my family immigrated to Vancouver, Canada.
 There I met a German piano teacher whose love for Bach left me a strong impression.
 Then there was Glenn Gould.
-Glenn Gould and Johann Sebastian Bach were my idols throughout my teenage years (14 to 22), and it took a while for me to get out of it!
+Glenn Gould and Johann Sebastian Bach were my idols throughout my teenage years.
 It was the fugue which I was obsessed with.
 I was deeply religious back then and said daily rosaries.
 Fugue as a form and as written by Bach, resembled my daily rosaries.
 I never fitted in with other teenage girls, especially after we moved to Canada, and I took refuge in J.S.Bach, The Well-Tempered Klavier, The Musical Offering, The Art of Fugue, Goldberg Variations, and Glenn Gould.
 This is also when I started making monthly bus trips to the Vancouver Public Library in downtown Vancouver to borrow books - anything, everything written by Arnold Schoenberg, Schenker, Hindemith and Charles Rosen.
 I started writing music too - many attempts at fugues, typical young passsionate Romantic pieces in the style of Rachmaninoff or Schumann, dabbling in Schoenberg's serial-technique, for example.
-I was a lonely teenager, but I wasn't bored.

 I studied conducting with Raffi Armenian at the Conservatoire de musique de Montreal.
 Another greatest influence was Veronique Lacroix.
 Both of them taught me how to study scores and thus, what and how to conduct.